Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 Distance descriptions rarely match movement reality.

 The same station can have multiple exits, each with its own walking penalty.
 The elevator may require a detour across traffic.
 The crossing rhythm may reset just as you reach the curb.
+These interruptions accumulate quietly.

 The final eighty meters often feel disproportionately demanding.
 This is usually when suitcases seem to gain weight psychologically.
+Platform-to-lobby travel can expand to twelve minutes once every pause is counted.

 Seoul station exits and walking route to hotel with luggage infographic

-Area Best For Weak Point
+Area Best for Weak point

 Seoul Station Fast arrival, heavy luggage, late night Less atmosphere